 Here are some examples of fall equinox traditions and customs for you to learn more about:

-• Traditional fall harvest celebrations, giving thanks for bounties and harvest
+• Traditional fall harvest celebrations, giving thanks for bounties and harvest, making a fall harvest dinner for family and friends

 • Michaelmas, the Christian feast of the Archangel Michael (September 29) to replace pagan rituals